garrandall/popular-music-data/tracks/take-me-away-fefe-dobson.md

   start_date: '2003-12-20'
 ---

-I..was waiting all my life to know you
+I...was waiting all my life to know you
 (all about you)
-And now..I'm staring in your eyes ocean blue
+And now...I'm staring in your eyes ocean blue
 (I'm all about you)

 And in our minds, it comes so easily
 But theres a feeling comin over me
 I want to show you,
 But theres nowhere we can really be free
 Everybody's watchin'

 Wouldn't it be good if we could be together

 Take me away,
 Take me far away from here
 I will run with you
 Don't be afraid